MixnUP/MixnUP/README.md

 * 🔬 Hands-on with **IoT systems, embedded hardware, and AI-assisted solutions**
 * 📚 Strong foundation in **system design, UI/UX, and technical documentation**

-> Why this works:
-> • No buzzword dumping
-> • Each bullet adds *new* information
-> • Academic + practical experience clearly separated but connected

 ---

 ### 🔧 Tech Stack